2025 Liga 2 (Indonesia) final

-The 2025 Liga 2 final was the final match of the 2024–25 Liga 2, the 15th season of second-tier competition in Indonesia organised by PT Liga Indonesia Baru, and the eight season since it was renamed from the Liga Indonesia Premier Division to the Liga 2.
+The 2025 Liga 2 final was the final match of the 2024–25 Liga 2, the 15th season of second-tier competition in Indonesia organised by PT Liga Indonesia Baru, and the eighth season since it was renamed from the Liga Indonesia Premier Division to the Liga 2.
 It was held at the Manahan Stadium in Surakarta, Central Java on 26 February 2025.

 Background

 PSIM

 PSIM had never reached a Liga 2 final before.
 Their last second-tier final was in the 2005 Liga Indonesia First Division, where they won the title with a 2–1 victory over Persiwa.

 Bhayangkara Presisi

 Since the restructuring of the Premier Division into the second-tier, Bhayangkara Presisi has reached the final once, in the 2013 Liga Indonesia Premier Division final, where they won 2–0 against Perseru.
 At that time, they were still known as Persebaya DU.